Obarun/66/doc/66-frontend.md

             - If the frontend service file is found, it will enable it.
             - If it is not found, it will warn the user and do nothing.

     The order is *important* (!).
 The first service found will be used and the parse process of the field will be stopped.
-So, you can considere `OptsDepends` field as: "enable one on this service or none".
+So, you can consider `OptsDepends` field as: "enable one on this service or none".

-    A service can be commented out by placing the number sign `#` at the begin of the name like this:
+    A service can be commented out by placing the number sign `#` at the beginning of the name like this:

     ````
     OptsDepends = ( fooA #fooB fooC )